xai4debugging/xai4debugging.github.io/index.md

 # **About**
-Recently, artificial intelligence (AI) has seen the explosion of deep learning (DL) models, which are able to reach super-human performance in several tasks, finding application in many domains.
+Recently, artificial intelligence has seen the explosion of deep learning models, which are able to reach super-human performance in several tasks, finding application in many domains.
 These performance improvements, however, come at a cost: DL models are uninterpretable black boxes, where one feeds an input and obtains an output without understanding the motivations behind that prediction or decision.
-The eXplainable AI (XAI) field tries to address such problems by proposing methods that can explain, at least partially, the behavior of these networks.
-Despite the growing literature on the topic, several open problems exist: these include the definition of interpretability, the definition of valid metrics, the study of users, and the study of the effectiveness of these solutions.

-In this workshop, we narrow the XAI focus to the specific case in which developers or researchers need to debug their models and diagnose system behaviors.
-Therefore we start from the assumption that this type of user typically has substantial knowledge about the models themselves but needs to validate, debug, and improve them.
-Their goal is the development of novel deep learning models, but currently the process is dominated by trial-and-error phases guided by aggregated metrics and old benchmarks that tell us very little about the skills and utility of these models.
-Moreover, the debugging phase is a nightmare for practitioners too.
-For all these reasons, debugging is emerging as one of the dominant use cases for XAI techniques.

-In addition to the community of eXplainable Artificial Intelligence, another group of researchers that are actively working on tracking and debugging machine learning models are the ones of the visual analytics community.
-Visual analytics systems help users to understand and interact with machine learning models providing visualizations and systems that facilitate the exploration, analysis, interaction and understanding of machine learning models.
-In the last years, the usage of methodologies that explain DL models became central in these systems.
+To address this problem, two research areas are particularly active: the eXplainable AI (XAI) field and the visual analytics community.
+The eXplainable XAI field tries to address such problems by proposing algorithmic methods that can explain, at least partially, the behavior of these networks.
+Their works also try to define the limits of interpretability, the definition of valid metrics, the study of users, and the study of the effectiveness of these solutions.
+Conversely, visual analytics systems target users helping them to understand and interact with machine learning models providing visualizations and systems that facilitate the exploration, analysis, interaction, and understanding of machine learning models.
+In the last few years, the usage of methodologies that explain deep learning models has become central in these systems.
 As a result, the interaction between the XAI and visual analytics communities is becoming more and more important.

 The workshop aims at advancing the discourse by collecting novel methods and discussing challenges, issues, and goals around the usage of XAI approaches to debug and improve current deep learning models.
-In order to achieve this goal, the workshop aims at bringing researchers and practitioners from both fields, strengthening their collaboration.
+To achieve this goal, the workshop aims at bringing researchers and practitioners from both fields, strengthening their collaboration.
+In particular, we narrow the XAI focus to the specific case in which developers or researchers need to debug their models and diagnose system behaviors.
+Therefore we start from the assumption that this type of user typically has substantial knowledge about the models themselves but needs to validate, debug, and improve them.

 ## **Topics**